Smrdgy/renpy-journey-keeper/README.md

 **This issue should be resolved.
 If it persists, please report it.**

+## Error while saving after an update
+The mod may throw an error when attempting to autosave after an update.
+If any code inside the injects directory changes, a full restart of the game is required—reloading isn't enough.
+This occurs because the old code from those files remains loaded when the game reloads itself.

 ## Game error
 ```
 I'm sorry, but an uncaught exception occurred.